evgeniiasamsonova/Yandex-Practicum/README.md

 # Yandex-Practicum
  This repository contains data analysis projects on various topics.
-In the process, libraries such as pandas, matplotlib, seaborn, plotly, etc. were used.
+There are libraries pandas, matplotlib, seaborn, plotly, etc were used in the process.